 Step 1 Add the Hoops

-The first step is to create your hoops over your garden beds.
-Just take your 4 pieces of PVC pipe put one end in the ground inside your garden bed.
+The first step is to create hoops over your garden beds.
+Just take your 4 pieces of PVC pipe and put one end in the ground inside your garden bed.
 Press it as deep as it will go.
 Then bend the pipe into a hoop and press the other end into the soil.
 This can be tricky the first year as there will be some tension in the PVC pipe.
 After a few months, the pipe will actually settle into its new shape and when you take it out of the ground next year it will retain the hoop shape.